openhab/openhab-docs/tutorials/getting_started/item_widgets.md

 ## Configure a Custom Widget

-Be default MainUI will make a best guess to represent an Item.
+By default MainUI will make a best guess on how to represent an Item.
 If it fails to allow the interactions desired or doesn't look the way desired, a custom widget can be defined as metadata on the Item.
 To change how the Item appears in the automatically generated parts of the Overview Page, set the "Default List Widget".
 You can do so from the Model settings page or from the Item's settings page by clicking on "Add Metadata".

 See the [UI docs]({{base}}/ui/building-pages.html) for details on how to create custom widgets.
+There is some discussion on this on the next page of this tutorial as well.

 There are a number of widget types to choose from for a List Widget.
 See the [widget reference docs]({{base}}/ui/components/index.html) for details.